 A friend of mine who lives in Darwin at the ‘Top End’ of Australia had in his back yard a very large and beautiful Mango tree, that is until the day he went outside only to find the tree crashed to the ground dead.
 The problem, one not unfamiliar to those who live in the … Continue reading Amos and the ‘Church is Great Today’ Delusion

 In Northern Europe, where I grew up, in autumn it is often possible to see wild geese flying south to winter in warmer climes.
-The other day I was reminded of this when I came across a talk I had given a few years ago in which I used the southward flight of the wild … Continue reading It’s Time for the Geese to Fly Again
+Recently I was reminded of this when I came across a talk I had given a few years previously in which I used the southward flight of the wild geese as … Continue reading It’s Time for the Geese to Fly Again

 A baby comes, hours new, a cause to meditate on purpose, meaning and mortality.
 What is this space between entrance on this mist-like, ephemeral stage (stage right) and our inevitable exit, also mist-like (stage left)?
 What is Time’s blank canvas given by God’s Grace, and what should we paint upon it?
 What is our part … Continue reading What Shall I Paint Today?